yuukidayo/osakel/README.md

-# Drink Shop Map App
+# OSAKEL - Drink Shop Map App

 A Flutter application that connects to Firebase Firestore and displays store locations on a Google Map with custom price markers.
-When a marker is tapped, a bottom sheet appears showing the shop name and drink price.
+Users can find shops that serve specific drinks, view pricing information, and get details about each location.

 ## Features

-- Firebase Firestore integration
+- Firebase Firestore integration for real-time data
-- Google Maps integration
+- Google Maps integration with custom markers
-- Custom price markers showing drink prices at each location
+- Price markers showing drink prices at each location
+- Horizontal scrollable shop list with detailed cards
-- Bottom sheet with shop and price details
+- Bottom sheet with shop details and action buttons
 - Filtering shops by drink availability
+- Drink categories and details screens
+- Modern UI with custom animations

 ## Firestore Structure